 6. The part of the Additional Storage Space that is declared in an LNG User’s offer for Day (d) can’t exceed the upper limit set for the LNG User and for Day (d) according to par.
 [5].

-The unit price which the LNG User declares that it is willing to pay in its offer, must be equal or greater than zero comma zero one euro per thousand of kilowattthour (0,01 €/1000 kWh).
+The unit price which the LNG User declares that it is willing to pay in its offer, must be equal or greater than zero comma zero one euro per thousand of kilowatt-hour (0,01 €/1000 kWh).

 Offers that are submitted in a timely manner and meet the conditions of paragraphs 4 to 7 are considered valid.